hibigarden/.github/profile/README.md

 # hibi
-the cutest text/markdown editor for those who write after.
+the cutest app for everything you write.

 **[for the actual hibi repo, please click here](https://github.com/schmayterling/hibi)**